-Articles published in Ubiquitous Learning: An International Journal are peer-reviewed by scholars who are active members of the e-Learning & Innovative Pedagogies Research Network.
-Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
-This engagement with the Research Network, as well as Common Ground’s criterion-based evaluation system, distinguishes our peer review process from those of journals that have a more top-down approach to refereeing.
+Articles published in the Ubiquitous Learning: An International Journal are peer-reviewed by scholars who are active members of the e-Learning & Innovative Pedagogies Research Network.
+Common Ground Research Networks uses a two-way anonymous peer review system.
+The publisher, editors, reviewers, and authors all agree upon the standards of expected ethical behavior as based on the Committee on Publication Ethics (COPE) Core Practices.
+Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
+This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes our peer review process from others.